Dylllllan/learn-async-javascript/README.md

 # Teaching Asynchronous Programming in JavaScript with Interactive Animations

+## How to run
+1. Clone the repository
+2. Run `npm install` to install dependencies
+3. Run `npm start` to start the server

 ## Lessons
 Lessons are comprised of: written educational content, a programming exercise and an interactive animation.
 - Written educational content requires: a markdown file, any images